 Light Building Products Segment.
 The key strategic element of our building products strategy is to introduce new products into our extensive distribution system, providing us an outlet to rapidly increase geographic coverage for our products.
 Our light building products segment has been significantly affected by the depressed new housing and residential remodeling markets.
-Accordingly, we have significantly reduced operating costs to be positively positioned to take advantage of a future industry turnaround, which we believe could begin in fiscal 2010.
+Accordingly, we have significantly reduced operating costs to be positively positioned to take advantage of a sustained industry turnaround when it occurs.
 We continue to develop new building products and to leverage our robust distribution system which we believe is a competitive advantage for us.

-There has been a severe slowing in the years 2007 through 2009 of new housing starts and in home sales generally.
+There has been a severe slowing in the years 2007 through 2010 of new housing starts and in home sales generally.
 Bank foreclosures have put a large number of homes into the market for sale, effectively limiting some of the incentives to build new homes.
 The homebuilding industry continues to experience a significant and sustained decrease in demand for new homes and an oversupply of new and existing homes available for sale.
-Because our residential building products business relies upon the home improvement and remodeling markets as well as new construction, we experienced a further slowdown in sales activity in fiscal 2009.
+Because our residential building products business relies upon the home improvement and remodeling markets as well as new construction, we experienced a further slowdown in sales activity.
 Interest rate increases, limits on credit availability, further foreclosures, home price depreciation, and an oversupply of homes for sale in the market may adversely affect homeowners' and/or homebuilders' ability or desire to engage in construction or remodeling, resulting in a continued or further slowdown in new construction or remodeling and repair activities.

 We, like many others in the light building products industry, experienced a large drop in orders and a reduction in our margins in fiscal 2008 and 2009 relative to prior years.
 In fiscal 2007, 2008 and 2009, we recorded significant goodwill impairments associated with our light building products business.
 None of the impairment charges in these years affected our cash position, cash flow from operating activities or debt covenant compliance.
+Weakness has continued into the first half of calendar 2010 and it is not possible to know when improved market conditions and a housing recovery will become sustainable.
 We can provide no assurances that the light building products market will improve in the near future.
-Some recent industry reports suggest that the national home construction trend may be at or near the end of its decline.
-Weakness has continued into the earlier part of calendar 2010; however, we expect improved market conditions in the second half of calendar 2010 based on current housing market forecasts showing the start of a housing recovery at such time.

-The financial crisis affecting the banking system and financial markets and the going concern threats to banks and other financial institutions have resulted in a tightening in the credit markets, a low level of liquidity in many financial markets, including mortgages and home equity loans, and extreme volatility in credit and equity markets.
+The financial crisis affecting the banking system and financial markets and the going concern threats to banks and other financial institutions have resulted in a tightening of the credit markets, a low level of liquidity in many financial markets, including mortgages and home equity loans, and extreme volatility in credit and equity markets.
 Continued tightness of mortgage lending or mortgage financing requirements could adversely affect the availability of credit for purchasers of our products and thereby reduce our sales.
 There could be a number of follow-on effects from the credit crisis on our business, including the inability of prospective homebuyers or remodelers to obtain credit for financing the purchase of our building products.
 These and other similar factors could cause decisions to delay or forego new home construction or improvement projects, cause our customers to delay or decide not to purchase our building products, or lead to a decline in customer transactions and our financial performance.